 Blogging Pro Blogging Jobs is another great place to find your first potential client.
 Make sure you sign up for their daily email so you don’t miss any writing opportunities.

-Also, be sure to check out these 101 websites that pay you to write.
+Also, be sure to check out these 50+ freelance writing jobs online to start finding clients.

 7. Set Freelance Writing Goals